bbk-pij-2012-20/JavaCourseworks_2013-14/README.md

 ContactManagerEclipse
 =====================
-The readme is inside this subdirectory!
+The readme is inside this directory!